The Day Britain Stopped: Plot

-In Heathrow's control tower, air traffic controller Nicola Evans volunteers to work late when her replacement fails to arrive for the start of their shift.
+In Heathrow's control tower, air traffic controller Nicola Evans volunteers to work late when her replacement fails to arrive.
 Overworked, she accidentally directs an Aer Lingus flight to taxi onto a runway which is about to be landed on by a Czech Airlines cargo flight.
 Conflicting instructions are given by the other controllers.
-After agonising over what action to take, Evans issues a go-around instruction to the cargo flight, which avoids the Aer Lingus plane but collides with the departing British Airways flight to Bilbao, killing everyone on both planes instantly.
+Evans issues a go-around to the cargo plane, which avoids the Aer Lingus plane but collides with the departing British Airways flight to Bilbao, killing everyone on both planes instantly.
 Burning wreckage falls across Hounslow, destroying swathes of the town and starting massive fires.
 Heathrow shuts down, followed by the rest of the UK's airspace shortly thereafter.

-Jane, Jerry Newell's wife, manages to make it to her home in Shepperton, and sees news of the air crash on the television.
-She begins making calls to find out her husband's whereabouts, and is briefly calmed when she learns that Jerry was not scheduled to captain the flight involved in the disaster.
-However, she then receives a phone call from British Airways, telling her that Jerry's flight to Toulouse was cancelled, and he was reassigned to the doomed flight, dying in the crash.
+Jane, Jerry Newell's wife, manages to make it to her home in Shepperton, sees news of the air crash on the television, and tries to find out her husband's whereabouts.
+She is briefly calmed when she learns that Jerry was not scheduled to captain the flight involved in the disaster, but then receives a phone call from British Airways, telling her that Jerry's flight to Toulouse was cancelled, and he was reassigned to the doomed flight, dying in the crash.
 Julian's family also perished in the disaster, as they reached the airport in time to board the flight.

-In the wake of the disaster, Nicola Evans and the other air traffic controllers are charged with multiple manslaughter.
-However, the case against them collapses when the investigation into the air crash finds that systemic failures in Britain's air traffic control were to blame.
+In the wake of the disaster, Nicola Evans and her colleagues are charged with multiple manslaughter.
+However, the case against them collapses when the investigation into the disaster finds that systemic failures in Britain's air traffic control were to blame.
 The final death toll of the air crash is 87: 64 passengers and crew, and 23 people on the ground.
 There were also five deaths from hypothermia on the motorways, and eight other deaths.